-As wonderful as it has been to be home-based — buh-bye horrid commute! — and to be close by if our children or other family members needed us, most of us are really tired of rigging up our homes, our sanctuaries into a professional full-time workplace.
+As wonderful as it has been to be home-based — buh-bye horrid commute! — and to be close by if our children or other family members need us, most of us are really tired of rigging up our homes, and our sanctuaries into professional full-time workplaces.

 As we roll into the ninth month of the pandemic with a huge surge in cases causing officials to enact more restrictive protocols, remote work or work from home (WFH) is still the way to work for the near future.
 Who would have thought, way back in March, that we would still be in the trenches of this crisis?
 I am not alone in assuming that we would have been well into the transition phase of the new workplace.

 We will get through this, of course—what is our alternative really?
 Looking for a silver lining, I had to dig deep, and am realizing that we, as a society, now have more time to plan for the post-COVID workplace.
 We can make a more considered plan, not just a knee-jerk reaction, to a new way of working.